Abtindsn/ros2_ws/README.md

 ---

-Happy hacking—flip between simulation and hardware, record everything, and watch the live telemetry in your browser.
+Happy hacking—flip between simulation and hardware, record everything, and watch the live telemetry in your browser!

 ---